Canada Visa: New Wait Times for Indian Students, Visitor Visas, and PR Processing Time

 - Issue IRCC-approved proof of funds.

-Canadian professional postgraduate and permanent resident opportunities make Canada business-friendly—watch your back, though.
+Canadian professional postgraduate and permanent resident opportunities make Canada a business-friendly destination—watch your back, though.

 3. Visitor Visas